 You will be able to work and live in any country of the EU

-By obtaining Spanish nationality, you will become an EU citizen, which means that you will be able to work and live in any country of the European Community without any problem.
+Since Spain is a member of the European Union, you will have the unique benefit of becoming an EU citizen and all that entails.
+This means that you will be able to work and live in any country in the European Union without any additional hoops to jump through.

 You will obtain political rights such as active and passive suffrage.

 These political rights allow you to participate in the democratic process.
 In other words, you will be able to vote in general or regional elections (active suffrage).
 You will also be able to run for public office yourself (passive suffrage).